AlexHewJW/Miniature-Growth-Chamber/README.md

 Yet, I still continued my research on the original method of installing LEDs inside the growth chamber and found out that the heat dissipation isn't bad at all.

-Here you would see 2 EAGLE files for PCB design, which are for both novel and origianl solution.
+Here you would see 2 EAGLE files for PCB design, which are for both novel and original solution.

 The single AutoCAD file holds the microchamber design for both novel and original solution.